 - Click Standard to go to a higher-level version of the page where the reading age is two years higher.

-This example is from LEARNZ Memorial Park at http://www.learnz.org.nz/memorialpark134.
-The web site will ultimately contain four virtual field trips covering the project through to 2015.
+This example is from LEARNZ People and Water at http://www.learnz.org.nz/water172.
+This award-winning field trip web site looks at sustainability by following the journey of water as freshwater, wastewater and stormwater.
 Feel free to explore the rest of the site and use it in your teaching and learning programme.
 If you do, it would be great if you would register with LEARNZ at http://www.learnz.org.nz/register

 For another view of using LEARNZ field trips as a reading resource, go to eLiteracy leader Jill Hammond’s explanation at